centaurus22/ruhrpottmetaller-editor/README.md

 # rpmetaller-editor
 A web-based tool to store, manage and publish information about concerts.
+## Features
+* Save and edit data about concerts and festivals (bands, date, venue).
+* Edit the names of bands, cities, venues.
+* Export concerts and festivals in human readable form.
+* Mark bands, whose concerts should not be exported.
 ## Requirements
 The software does not have any special needs.
 A reasonably current version of PHP, the web server and MySQL or MariaDB should do the job.
 It is best to try it out :).
 ### Definitely working configuration